rust-vmm/seccompiler/README.md

 calls, if the said syscalls are used but not allowed.
 It is recommended to also test the seccomp filters on a machine that doesn't have vDSO, if possible.

+- For minimising system call overhead, it is recommended to enable the BPF Just in Time (JIT) compiler.
+After the BPF program is loaded, the kernel will translate the BPF code into native CPU instructions, for maximum efficieny.
+It can be configured via: `/proc/sys/net/core/bpf_jit_enable`.

 [1]: https://www.kernel.org/doc/html/latest/userspace-api/seccomp_filter.html
 [2]: https://man7.org/linux/man-pages/man2/prctl.2.html
 [3]: https://man7.org/linux/man-pages/man2/seccomp.2.html